WorldAfterCapital/WorldAfterCapital/part-two/Capital.md

 Similarly there is plenty of water in the world for everyone to drink.
 There are distribution and access problems, including right here in the United States (e.g., the polluted water in Flint, Michigan).
 Again though, physical capital is not a binding constraint.
 We can even build new desalination plants in record time.
 [Example]

 We have also made dramatic progress in farming.
 In fact, globally the amount of land required for farming has started to decline as a result of higher per acre productivity.
 We have made recent breakthroughs in vertical and automated farming.
 For instance, the world&apos;s largest vertical farm is currently under construction in Jersey City.
-The Japanese indoor farming company Spread is working on a fully automated facility that will be able to produce 30,000 heads of lettuce per day {{ "BI" | cite }}.
+The Japanese indoor farming company Spread is working on a fully automated facility that will be able to produce 30,000 heads of lettuce per day [[155]](/References.md#ref-BI).

 The discharge need is primarily addressed through modern sewage technology.
 Here too capital is no longer a binding constraint per se, but again there is a global distribution problem.
 To see how quickly this has the potential to change, consider the migration that has taken place in China from the country side into cities.